B2dfir/B2Response/README.md

 3) Place in the 'Binaries' folder

 ### Known Issues:
 Sometimes the Tee-Object only outputs to file, and not stdout.
-Not sure yet why this occurs.
+Not sure why this occurs.
+Tee-Object doesn't output for rawcopy result confirmation.
+Nut sure why this occurs.

 ### Future feature additions:
 Memory dump